horsaen/afreeca-downloader/README.md

 Mess up the order and it won't work

-Please note: i don't actually know if you need them or not, so just add them if you encounter any issues
+Please note: i have not checked in a year, ymmv will investigate in the future

 #### FlexTV
 - Copy only the VALUE of flx_oauth_access into .afreeca-downloader/cookies/flex
 - Should just look like a random string

-### Soop

-- Copy only the VALUE of client-id into .afreeca-downloader/cookies/soop